hdb3/openbmp-scripts/README.md

 the is C++ code and creates the openbmpd daemon binary

 ## whois.db.gz
-this is copied straight out of the upstream git repo, under docker/aio/files it's not clear how it is built, so i haven't tried to build one from scratch...
+this can be copied straight out of the upstream git repo, under docker/aio/files : wget https://raw.githubusercontent.com/OpenBMP/docker/master/aio/files/whois.db.gz this is built in the non docker world from the scripts at https://github.com/OpenBMP/openbmp-mysql-consumer/tree/master/cron_scripts/gen-whois